Join the club to access all our art lessons, camps, and printables! 👉

 by Jean Van't Hul

-This circle art activity is a great open ended art activity for kids with new tools, materials, and techniques added as interest demands.
-Start by reading The Dot by Peter Reynolds if desired.
+This circle art project is a great open-ended art activity for kids with new tools, materials, and techniques added as interest demands.

 This post contains affiliate links.